Lifetime Movies Tell A Tale Of Whoa!

-I became fascinated one day by the lineup of Lifetime movies, when I was reading the TV guide.
+One day while reading the lineup of Lifetime movies scheduled that day in the TV guide, I became fascinated.
 I should have been gainfully employed doing something else, but life, and Lifetime Movie titles, sometimes interfere.

-First of all, I knew it was about two women, because no man I’ve ever met has said BFF in anyone’s hearing.
+I knew it was about two women, because no man I’ve ever met has said “BFF”.
+BFD, yes.

 Except I might want to learn minor details.